-Though work at the Company's properties is continuing with no significant interruptions to date, the Company may nonetheless be impacted at any time by the current global coronavirus outbreak and associated COVID-19 global pandemic, as well as related governmental regulations, restrictions and other measures and business disruptions due to the impact of same on third parties with whom the Company is associated or does business.
-The Company is currently complying with all federal, provincial or state, and local governmental regulations concerning COVID-19.
+Though work at the Company's properties is continuing with no significant interruptions to date, the Company may nonetheless be impacted at any time by a global pandemic outbreak, as well as related governmental regulations, restrictions and other measures and business disruptions due to the impact of same on third parties with whom the Company is associated or does business.
+The Company complies with all federal, provincial or state, and local governmental regulations concerning pandemics.
 While the majority of our employees and contractors are currently operating following the contagion prevention measures that have been put in place, the ever-changing nature of the situation may have a material adverse impact on the Company as it could result in delays and increased costs.
 In addition, government authorities could impose new or additional requirements resulting in further limitations on the activities, or the suspension of all activities.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2023

-Alternatively, in the event of an outbreak of COVID-19 at site at any of the Company's projects, government authorities, either federally or locally, or the Company could determine that a full suspension of all of its operations is necessary for the safety and protection of the workers.
+Alternatively, in the event of an outbreak at any of the Company's projects, government authorities, either federally or locally, or the Company could determine that a full suspension of all of its operations is necessary for the safety and protection of the workers.
 A complete suspension of operations could result in delays, result in additional increases in costs and have a material adverse effect on the financial position of the Company.
-If authorities were to impose a suspension order caused by the COVID-19 virus outbreak, or if there is a full suspension of activities at any of our project sites for an undefined period of time there could be additional medical and other costs to be incurred, project delays, and cost overruns.
-Moreover, the actual and threatened further spread of COVID-19 globally could continue to negatively impact stock markets, including the trading price of the Company's common shares, could adversely impact the Company's ability to raise capital, could cause continued interest rate volatility and movements that could make obtaining financing more challenging or more expensive and could result in any operations affected by COVID-19 becoming subject to quarantine.
+If authorities were to impose a suspension order caused by a virus outbreak, or if there is a full suspension of activities at any of our project sites for an undefined period of time there could be additional medical and other costs to be incurred, project delays, and cost overruns.
+Moreover, the actual and threatened further spread of any global pandemic could continue to negatively impact stock markets, including the trading price of the Company's common shares, could adversely impact the Company's ability to raise capital, could cause continued interest rate volatility and movements that could make obtaining financing more challenging or more expensive and could result in any operations affected becoming subject to quarantine.
 Any of these developments, and others, could have a material adverse effect on the Company's business and results of operations.